Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Setting up a federation proxy or identity provider.
 - [ ] Using AWS Security Token Service to generate temporary tokens.
 - [ ] Tagging each folder in the bucket.
-- [ ] Configuring lAM role.
+- [ ] Configuring IAM role.
-- [ ] Setting up a matching lAM user for every user in your corporate directory that needs access to a folder in the bucket.
+- [ ] Setting up a matching IAM user for every user in your corporate directory that needs access to a folder in the bucket.

 ### Which of these options would allow you to encrypt your data at rest?
 (Choose 3 answers)